towardstudio/csvtotable/README.md

-# CVS to Table plugin for Craft CMS 4.x
+# CSV to Table plugin for Craft CMS 4.x

 Create a table from a CSV